Moving to Fayetteville NC: Complete Guide

 Strong Job Market

-Major employers include Fort Liberty (one of the largest military installations in the world), Cape Fear Valley Health System, Cumberland County Schools, and a growing logistics and manufacturing sector.
+Major employers include Fort Bragg (Fort Liberty) (one of the largest military installations in the world), Cape Fear Valley Health System, Cumberland County Schools, and a growing logistics and manufacturing sector.

 Community & Culture